theta360developers/javascript-api-samples/README.md

 JavaScript will not work from within the browser directly.
 You must use Node.js or equivalent.

-As the THETA S will accept a standard HTTP POST command, you command access it directly.
-To get you started faster, there are two different node modules:
+The THETA S will accept a standard HTTP POST command.
+You command access the THETA directly with POST.
+You do not need these modules.
+To get you started faster, there are two different node modules with source code available that handle the connection and parameters:

 1. [osc-client](https://www.npmjs.com/package/osc-client) from turbobeast
 2. [osc-client-theta_s](https://www.npmjs.com/package/osc-client-theta_s) from horihori